Phone:

 EPH Receptor B1 antibody (N-Term)

-This anti-EPH Receptor B1 antibody is a Rabbit Polyclonal antibody detecting EPH Receptor B1 in WB, IHC and FACS.
-Suitable for Human, Mouse and Rat.
+The Rabbit Polyclonal anti-EPH Receptor B1 antibody (ABIN3042375) specifically detects EPH Receptor B1 in WB, IHC and FACS.
+The antibody is reactive with Human, Mouse and Rat samples.

 Catalog No. ABIN3042375